 A group of ten monarch researchers and conservationists from across the U.S. have issued a statement highlighting concerns with the release of mass-reared monarch butterflies and recommended against the practice.
 More info HERE.
 And HERE is another article about a scientific study that suggests rearing migratory butterflies may do more harm than good.
 Still want to help?
 Monarch Health is a citizen science project in which volunteers sample wild monarch butterflies to help track the spread of a protozoan parasite across North America.
 If you’ve done your research and you still want to rear monarchs – and you want to follow protocols for safe rearing and collect data on your reared monarchs… click HERE.

-Can I release my butterflies into the Butterfly House?
+Can I release my butterflies into the Butterfly Garden?

-Sorry, no. Releasing YOUR captive bred butterflies could spread diseases to OUR captive bred butterflies.
+Sorry, no. Releasing captive bred butterflies could spread diseases to the wild butterfly population.

 Where can I catch butterflies?